wso2/helm-apim/docs/am-pattern-1-all-in-one-HA/README.md

-# Pattern 1: API-M Deployment with All-in-One Setup
+# Pattern 1: API-M Deployment with All-in-One HA Setup

 This deployment consists of a single API-M node with a single API-M runtime.
 You can use this pattern if you expect to receive low traffic and do not require high availability in your environment.